Home > Spain Golf Breaks > Golf Costa Adeje

 A Jose Pepe Gancedo Design

-Created in the late 1980’s, before much of the current development in the area had taken place.
-The course was designed by Jose ‘Pepe’ Gancedo, the same person who was responsible for Golf del Sur, which can also be found on the island of Tenerife.
+Created in the late 1980s, before much of the current development in the area had taken place.
+The course was designed by Jose ‘Pepe’ Gancedo, the same person who was responsible for Golf del Sur, which can also be visited when playing golf in Tenerife.

 The Championship course is somewhat unusual, in that it incorporates an even split of par-3’s, par-4’s and par-5’s, with six of each featured throughout the 18 holes.
 The course runs alongside the ocean and has a small number of palm trees dotted throughout but not enough to make them come into play on any of the holes, as a significant hazard.